CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 Instead of adding the behavior directly, let’s **step down from the “outside” level of end-to-end tests to an “inside” component test.** This allows us to more precisely specify the behavior of each piece.
 This unit test will also be helpful in a future story as we add more edge cases to this component.
 End-to-end testing every edge case would be slow, and make it harder to tell what exactly was being tested.

-In `src/components`, create a `__tests__` folder, then create a file `RestaurantList.spec.js`.
+Now that we're adding a real component test, we can delete the sample `src/App.test.js` file; it will no longer pass anyway.
+Next, in `src/components`, create a `__tests__` folder, then create a file `RestaurantList.spec.js`.
 Now, we'll write a test for the first bit of functionality we need, to load the restaurants.
 We'll start with the structure of the test suite:

 ```js
 describe('RestaurantList', () => {